Psychology 391SC : Scientific Studies of Consciousness

 Readings:

-Most or all of the other assigned readings will be available on the course Moodle site.
-Moodle will also have the class schedule, which lists the different topics to be covered.
+Most or all of the other assigned readings will be available on the course Canvas site.
+Canvas will also have the class schedule, which lists the different topics to be covered.

 Over the years there have been many experiments exploring consciousness, and a number of different theories have been proposed.
 Therefore, the reading list for this course is fairly extensive.
 Many of the readings will be research papers from scientific journals.
 Be prepared to spend some time reading them carefully and thinking through the details of the experiments they describe.
 There may be terms you do not understand, or details of the experiments that are not fully explained.
-If you have questions about a reading, post them on the Moodle discussion boards or contact me.
+If you have questions about a reading, contact me.

 Communicating Outside of Class:

-If we need to reach you in between classes, we will send e-mail to your UMass account.
+If I need to reach you in between classes, I will send e-mail to your UMass account.

-There is a Moodle site for this class with this syllabus, class notes, Zoom liks, and other materials.
+There is a Canvas site for this class with this syllabus, class notes, the Zoom link for office hours,and other materials.

 Thought Questions:

-For some topics, there will be a thought question posted on Moodle.
+For some topics, there will be a thought question posted on Canvas.
 Be sure to submit your answer to the thought question before the posted deadline.

 Unless specified otherwise, your answer to each thought question should be no more than 300 words, not including references.